 The main financial performance indicator is the level of reserves held at the Balance Sheet date.
-In particular, the management of spending against General Annual Grant (GAG) requires special attention as the amount of carry forward is restricted.
-In the period under review, £nil (2017-18: £nil) was carried forward representing 0% (2017-18: nil%) of GAG.
+In particular, the management of spending against General Annual Grant (GAG) requires special attention - the amount of carry forward is restricted to 12% the restriction has been removed in the year.
+In period under review, no GAG was carried forward.